yaxing/Database-Concurrency-Control/README.txt

-4.1 Possibility 1 — Replicated Concurrency Control and Re- covery (RepCRec for short) Implement a distributed concurrency control algorithm and commit algo- rithm with replication.
+Replicated Concurrency Control and Re- covery (RepCRec for short)

+Implement a distributed concurrency control algorithm and commit algo- rithm with replication.
 Variables x1, ..., x20 (that is, there are only 20 variables in whole database — the numbers between 1 and 20 will be re- ferred to as indexes below).
 Sites are 1 to 10.
 A copy is indicated by a dot.
 4
 Thus, x6.2 is the copy of variable x6 at site 2.
 The odd indexed variables are at one site each (i.e. 1 + index number mod 10 ).
 Even indexed variables are at all sites.
 Each variable xi is initialized to the value 10i.